rustaroots/rustafari/README.md

 For detailed information about each module, visit the [Rustafari Wiki](https://github.com/rustaroots/rustafari/wiki).

----

 ## 📄 **License**

-Rustafari is open-source software, licensed under the [MIT License](LICENSE).
+Rustafari is open-source software, licensed under the [AGPL License](LICENSE).
 Feel free to use, modify, and contribute to the project.

----

 ## 🤝 **Contributing**

 We welcome contributions to Rustafari!
 Whether it's fixing bugs, adding new features, or improving documentation, your input is invaluable.
 Please check out our [Contributing Guidelines](CONTRIBUTING.md) to get started.

----

 ## 🔗 **Links**